-- Assuming the email is still active it will be able to verify your account and you will be able to Sign In.
+- Assuming the email is still active, it can verify your Account, and you can sign in.

 IMAP or POP?

-POP downloads the emails onto your Mac while IMAP leaves them on the server.
+POP downloads the emails onto your Mac, but if you want to access them on another device, you must download them again.
+At the same time, IMAP leaves them on the server.
 So IMAP is generally preferred.

-If you are wondering whether there is a free email program that’s better than Mail read: Best free alternatives to Mail on the Mac.
+If you are wondering whether a free email program is better than Mail, read: Best free alternatives to Mail on the Mac.

 We also cover how to set up email on iPad and iPhone here.